Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/CboeEurope/TrfOrderEntry.md

-## Cboe Europe Trf Order Entry
+## CboeEurope Trf Order Entry: Cboe Europe Trf Trade Report Submission

-Boe binary order entry protocol for trade reporting facility submissions on Cboe European venues.
+Order entry protocol for submitting trade reports to the Cboe Europe Equities trade report facility.

 ### Overview

-Europe Trf Order Entry provides order entry specifically for the Cboe Europe Trade Reporting Facility using the Boe binary protocol.
-The protocol enables participants to submit trade reports for off-exchange transactions that require publication through Cboe Europe's Trf.

-The protocol handles trade report submission, amendment, and cancellation for Otc transactions.
-It supports the regulatory requirement for post-trade transparency by providing an efficient mechanism for reporting off-venue executions through Cboe Europe's infrastructure.
+Trf Order Entry is the Cboe Binary Order Entry variant used to submit trade reports to the Cboe Europe Equities trade report facility.
+It is the interface through which off-exchange trades are reported for publication to consolidated tape and regulatory reporting, covering trade submission, modification, cancellation, and correction.

+The protocol runs over Tcp with the Boe session layer providing authentication, sequence tracking, and recovery.
+Submitted trade reports are acknowledged back to the submitter with status messages indicating acceptance, rejection, or publication timing.

 ### Transport

-Tcp connections to Cboe Europe Trf gateways with session authentication and heartbeat management.
+Tcp via the Cboe Binary Order Entry (Boe) session layer for persistent authenticated order flow with sequence tracking, heartbeats, and reliable recovery.

 ### Key Characteristics

-- **Trade reporting** - Submission of off-exchange trade reports to Cboe Europe Trf
+- **Trade report submission** - Off-exchange trade reporting to the Trf
+- **Cboe Boe** - Native Cboe Binary Order Entry protocol
+- **Trade lifecycle** - Submit, modify, cancel, and correction messages
+- **Session based** - Persistent authenticated Tcp session per reporting firm
-- **Binary encoded** - Compact Boe message format for efficient report submission
+- **Acknowledgements** - Status messages for each submission
-- **Report management** - Amendment and cancellation of previously submitted trade reports
-- **Post-trade transparency** - Supports regulatory publication requirements for Otc transactions